 Dalton would tell him all.
 He would tell him every last detail of what she’d done.
 Not only that she’d stolen a hover, but precisely where he’d found her and in whose arms she’d been sleeping when he forced his way into the room.
 He would tell him how she fought back when they dragged her from the hostel.

 What had Matthias’s face looked like when he first heard of her betrayal?
 Perhaps his lips had curled in disgust.
 But, no… that expression belonged only to men like Dalton.
-The king would have grieved, then thanked God he’d escaped such a woman.
+The king would grieve, then thank God he’d escaped such a woman.

 Her stomach cramped again, and she cried out.
 The guards let her fall to the ground at their feet.
 Her body convulsed, and she sobbed, face pressed to the floor.